PollenNav cover

 Visualizing invisible allergens on a map without overwhelming users was the core challenge.
 I explored multiple approaches to balance information density with visual clarity.

-Final: 2D white map with colored fog
+2D white map with colored fog.
+Clear at any zoom, easy to build.

 How to balance comprehensive pollen information with simplicity?